OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/metric/information.md

 ---
 title: information
-description: Documentation for the 'information' function of the OpenBB financial library.
+description: "Documentation for the 'information' function of the OpenBB financial" library.
 It calculates the information ratio for different time periods based on portfolio transactions.
 keywords: